DeepMicroscopy/MIDOG25_T1_reference_docker/README.md

 When your test run finishes successfully you can run the `do_save.sh` script to create a file that prepares your docker image for uploading it to grand-challenge.org.
 It will create file with the extension "tar.gz" that you need to upload to the challenge.

 ## 6. Creating an "Algorithm" on GrandChallenge and submitting your solution to the MIDOG Challenge <a name="submission"></a>

 **Note: Submission to grand-challenge.org will open on August 15th.**

+Please be reminded that only **verified users** will be able to submit to the challenge (as written [here](https://grand-challenge.org/documentation/making-a-challenge-submission/#submission-tips)).
+If you used an educational email address in the sign up process, this will be much quicker.
+You can find all information about the account verification [at this link](https://grand-challenge.org/documentation/verification/).

 In order to submit your docker container, you first have to add an **Algorithm** entry for your docker container [here] https://midog2025.grand-challenge.org/evaluation/track-1-object-detection-preliminary-evaluation-phase/algorithms/create/.